-- 4.4.38 It is likely that the low survey coverage in the Hornsea Zone will have affected the total number of little gulls recorded during surveys of the Hornsea Zone, especially in Year 1 when survey coverage was low in September and October.
-This assumption will be tested by reference to the data generated from the aerial survey currently underway for the Hornsea Three array site and 4km buffer area. - 4.4.39 The abundance of birds recorded during the autumn indicates regular use by individuals on passage.
+- 4.4.38 It is likely that the low survey coverage in the Hornsea Zone will have affected the total Three array site and 4km buffer area. - 4.4.39 The abundance of birds recorded during the autumn indicates regular use by individuals on passage.